 4.)
 Western Films — The original “genre” film (i.e. non-drama film), and one of the few types of narrative fiction popularized primarily through film rather than literature or theatre, Westerns are a staple of early cinema history in general and classical Hollywood filmmaking in particular.
 This genre is based on life or parables of the American Frontier, most commonly that of 19th century expansion and exploration of United States settlers west of the Mississippi River.

 Characterized by lawless, violent desert landscapes consumed by sectarian conflict and roamed by charismatic anti-heroes, the mythic Wild West is a near perfect setting for the visual medium of film.
 The genre’s popularity during the silent film era (1894-1927) says much about the genre’s inherent cinematic language.
-Like the musical, however, the Western has declined in modern times since the 1960s, which may have more to do with its dated character archetypes and depiction of ethnic stereotypes than its actual cinematic merit.
+Like the Hollywood musical, however, Westerns have declined in popularity since the 1960s to near irrelevance today, which may have more to do with their dated character archetypes and depiction of ethnic stereotypes than the genre’s actual cinematic merit.

 The visualization of implied danger, of assumed dis-empowerment, is what makes horror filmmaking so powerful; it also references the horror genre’s near mastery of lighting to portray these nightmarish concepts, as well as its more defined, surgical approach to portraying the abstract compared to, say, fantasy or science-fiction.